ReWittmann/blockSQP2/README.md

 Compile via
 cmake --build build

-This places the binaries for C++/Python/Julia in their respective directories, alongside required helper files for Python/Julia.
+This places the binaries for C++ in /blockSQP/lib /blockSQP/bin, the ones for Python in /python_Interface/py_blockSQP, the ones for Julia in /blockSQP.jl/bin.

 See
     blockSQP/examples/example1,
-    py_blockSQP/example1.py
+    python_Interface/examples/example1.py
-    blockSQP_jl/example1.jl
+    blockSQP.jl/scripts/example1.jl
 for how to interface BlockSQP.
-See
+See the Manual or
     blockSQP/include/options.hpp
 for possible settings.